ajbogh/GitHubHook/README.md

 GitHub provides [Post-Receive Hooks](http://help.github.com/post-receive-hooks/) to allow HTTP callback with a HTTP Post.
 We then create a script for the callback to deploy the systems automatically.

-You will need to create branches like `stage` and `prod` in Git before proceeding into the configurations.
+You will need to create branches like `stage` and `prod` in Git before proceeding into the configuration.

-You then can have a brief look into `config.inc.php`, a WebHook example provided for you to experience how simple the configurations are.
+Then open `config.inc.php`.
+An example is provided to illustrate how simple the configurations are.

 <pre><code>&lt;?php
 $branches = array(